Frequently Asked Questions

 The College only offers scholarships to UK and EEA residents at this time.

-The College welcomes students to apply for both courses, but discourages successful applicants from attending both.
+The College welcomes students to apply for multiple courses, but discourages successful applicants from attending both the Vogue Fashion Foundation Diploma and the Vogue Fashion Certificate.
 This is because the first term of the Diploma course is very similar in content and design to the ten-week Certificate course, and thus we suggest applicants choose the course that is most suitable for them.

 Yes.
 Dates for Open Days are published on the website at the start of each academic year.
 Please see Open Days for more information.

-If you are accepted onto either course, we will ask you to pay a deposit of £1,000 (plus VAT) to secure your place on the course.
+If you are accepted onto the Vogue Fashion Foundation Diploma, the Vogue Fashion Certificate, or the Vogue Intensive Summer Course, we will ask you to pay a deposit of £1,200 to secure your place on the course.
 We will then reserve a place for you.
 Six weeks prior to the start of the course we will ask you to pay the remaining balance of the tuition fee.
-For the Vogue Fashion Certificate, we require our students to pay the tuition fee upfront.

 For the Vogue Fashion Foundation Diploma, you can pay the tuition in installments, but you need to let us know in advance so we can set you up with a payment plan.
 You will be required to pay each semester’s fee six weeks in advance of the semester start date.
 Course fees must be paid prior to starting the course by debit or credit card; cheques (in pounds sterling only) should be made payable to the Condé Nast College of Fashion & Design.
 Further information on how to pay will be given to students when they receive their conditional offer letter.